demdxx/goproj/README.md

 ## Using

 All commands are needed packages automatically, so this option can be omitted.
-Start any commands can be from any podkotalaga project, all settings are set automatically.
+Start any commands can be from any subcatalog of project, all settings are set automatically.

 ### Init new project
 ```sh